Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6%

-In 2024, the lifetime childlessness rate (TCR) in the the US stands at 36.5%, a slight increase of 0.5 percentage points from 2023.
-Over the past five years, this rate has shown an upward trend, averaging 36.4% between 2020 and 2024.
-This figure is approximately 9.7 percentage points higher than the rate typical of the 1970s, which was 26.8%.
-Among 38 countries worldwide, the US holds the 19th position based on its TCR.
+The lifetime childlessness rate (TCR) in the the US reached 36.5% in 2024, marking a slight increase of 0.5 percentage points from 2023.
+Over the past five years, this rate has generally trended upward, averaging 36.4% between 2020 and 2024.
+This figure stands significantly above the average seen in the 1970s, which was 26.8%, representing an increase of nearly 9.7 percentage points.
+Among a group of 38 countries worldwide, the the US ranks 19th in terms of this metric.

 Total Childlessness Rate (TCR) over the decades